atoum/prophecy-extension/README.md

 ## License

-atoum Prophecy extension is released under the BSD-3-Clause License.
+atoum prophecy-extension is released under the BSD-3-Clause License.
 See the bundled LICENSE file for details.